psi4/psi4/doc/sphinxman/source/dftd3.rst

 position in the path environment variables.
 To remove the dftd3 that conda installs alongside |PSIfour|, ``conda remove dftd3m``.

+.. note:: At present there are two conda packages. ``dftd3`` is the DFTD3 code straight from Grimme and |PSIfour| uses it for -D3 and -D3BJ. ``dftd3m`` additionally patches DFTD3 according to [Smith:2016:2197]_ to compute -D3M and -D3MBJ.
+Eventually this distinction will cease.
+But for the moment, this documents the distinction. ``dftd3m`` the package is what gets installed alongside the conda |PSIfour| binary.
+Both packages install an executable with the same name, ``dftd3``.

 Alternatively, to build DFTD3 yourself, follow the instructions provided with the source (essentially, unpack the source, edit the Makefile to select a